C0nw0nk/Garrys-Mod-Zombie-Survival/README.md

 Disabling casting of dynamic shadows to improve performance.

-Fix HL2 ladder death glitching.
+Fixed HL2 ladder death glitching.
 (Killing yourself on a ladder as soon as you press your USE key to grapple onto prevents the ladder being used.
 You will also respawn on the ladder.)